keboola/notification-api-php-client/README.md

     ```

 - Set the following environment variables in `set-env.sh` file (use `set-env.template.sh` as sample):
-    - `STORAGE_API_URL` - Keboola Connection URL URL to arbitrary stack where the notification service is registered.
+    - `STORAGE_API_URL` - Keboola Connection URL to arbitrary stack where the notification service is registered.
     - `TEST_STORAGE_API_TOKEN` - Token to a test project.
     - `TEST_MANAGE_API_APPLICATION_TOKEN` - Application token with scope `notifications:push-event`.